chrisnumber49/PHP-MySQL-Employee-Management-App/README.md

 # PHP MySQL Employee Management App

-An employee information management application with PHP and MySQL.
+An employee information management application built with PHP and MySQL.

 This application is deployed on: https://phpmysqlcrudchris49.herokuapp.com/